Phytomedicine · Evidence-Based Guide

 What is the best herb for liver health? +

-Milk Thistle (Silybum marianum) is the most extensively researched natural liver support supplement available.
+Milk Thistle (Silybum marianum) is the most extensively researched plant for liver support among those indexed here.
 Its active complex silymarin demonstrates antifibrotic and hepatoprotective activity across NAFLD, alcoholic liver disease, and viral hepatitis in multiple human clinical trials.
 Turmeric also has documented liver-protective effects.

 What is the best herbal supplement for memory? +